 The Library and the University's administrative offices are situated in the 100,000 square foot Library building.
-Also located in the Library building are the Centers for Business and Economic Development, Demographic and Cultural Research, Government and Public Affairs, and Special Services and the offices of Advancement and Alumni Services, the Division of Continuing Education, Contracts and Grants Administration, and University Relations.
+Also located in the Library building are the Center for Demographic and Cultural Research, the Center for Special Services, and the offices of Advancement and Alumni Services, the Division of Continuing Education, Contracts and Grants Administration, and University Relations.
 The Deichelmann Conference Center is on the tenth floor of the Library building.

-The University Center houses the cafeteria, the bookstore, the Counseling Center, a recreation room, student study and television lounges, offices for student activities, the Admissions Office, Campus Police, the Cashier Office, the Housing and Residence Life Office, the Registrar's Office, ROTC, SGA, conference rooms, and the university theatre.
+The University Center contains the cafeteria/snackbar, the bookstore, the Counseling Center, a recreation room, student study and television lounges, offices for student activities, the university theatre, conference rooms, SGA, the Student Service Center, the Admissions Office, the Registrar's Office, the Cashier Office, the Housing and Residence Life Office, and the University Police Department.

-The Physical Education and Athletic Complex houses offices, classrooms, an indoor track, and a multipurpose gymnasium that seats 4,300 basketball spectators or an audience of 4,700 when used as an auditorium.
+The Physical Education and Athletic complex contains offices, classrooms, an indoor track, and a multipurpose gymnasium that seats 4,300 basketball spectators or an audience of 4,700 when used as an auditorium.